 “Marketers who treat thought leadership as a means of driving only awareness worry less about how fulfilled an audience is when reading content.
 That is a costly mistake.” — Senior Director, Head of Marketing Solutions at LinkedIn

 So – if you pump out content just to get your name in front of people, you’re wasting your money.
 If content is going to work, it must engage your audience who will assign value to it because they experienced learning, inspiration, or discovered actionable insights.
-By association, they will assign value to your brand.
+By association, they will assign value to your brand community.

 The fact is over 55% of those surveyed indicated they select organizations based on their content; they also remove businesses from consideration if they don’t see a strong thought leadership presence.
 As many industrial companies and suppliers continue to judge companies based on their content, smart brands are waking up to the power and enduring value of content marketing.